Stuffed Pork Loin

 sliced stuffed pork loin close up

-As for the size, try to find a pork loin around 4 lbs.
-It’s great for a dinner party or as a holiday main dish to feed 8 people.
+How much pork per person? pork loin is a great protein for a dinner party or as a holiday main dish.
+A 4 lb. pork loin should to feed around 8 people.
 If you need to feed a larger crowd, you can get a larger cut, but you will rarely find a boneless pork loin roast larger than 5-6 lbs.

 How to Cut Pork Loin to be Stuffed